Peter Tatchell: Early life

 Tatchell was born in Melbourne, Australia.
 His father was a lathe operator and his mother worked in a biscuit factory.
 His parents divorced when he was four and his mother remarried soon afterwards.
 He had a half sister and brothers.

 Since the family finances were strained by medical bills, he had to leave school at 16 in 1968.
 He started work as a sign-writer and window-dresser in department stores.
 Tatchell claims to have incorporated the theatricality of these displays into his activism.

 Raised as a Christian, Tatchell says that he "ditched [his] faith a long time ago" and is an atheist.
-It has been wrongly reported that Tatchell is a vegan; however, Tatchell himself has stated that although he eats no meat, he does eat eggs, cheese, and, according to Richard Fairbrass, wild salmon, meaning Tatchell is a pescetarian.
+It has been wrongly reported that Tatchell is a vegan; however, Tatchell himself has stated that although he eats no meat, he does eat eggs, cheese, and, according to Richard Fairbrass, wild salmon.

 He became interested in outdoor adventurous activities such as surfing and mountain climbing.
 Speaking on BBC Radio 4's Any Questions about how insurance and legal risks were making British teachers reluctant to take pupils on outdoor adventures, he said outdoor activities helped him develop the courage to take political risks in adult life.